Selling a Food & Beverage Business in Milan

 City-specific signals

-- Local context: The city hosts Italy's leading PE funds, investment banks, and financial institutions, alongside the headquarters of global fashion, design, and consumer brands.
+- Market context: The city hosts Italy's leading PE funds, investment banks, and financial institutions, alongside the headquarters of global fashion, design, and consumer brands.

 Sector-specific signals